backengineering/sigbreaker-llvm-lit/README.md

 - https://github.com/llvm/llvm-project/tree/llvmorg-20.1.0/clang/test
 - https://github.com/llvm/llvm-project/tree/llvmorg-20.1.0/lld/test

-There are tons of other tests and subtests for each project.
+> There are tons of other tests and subtests for each project.
+An associate of Back Engineering Labs has worked on the llvm linker (lld) and expressed how complex their lit tests are.